openwisp/django-freeradius/docs/source/general/freeradius.rst

 Refer to the `mods-available documentation <http://networkradius.com/doc/3.0.10/raddb/mods-available/home.html>`_ for the available configuration values.

-Example configuration  using  postgresql as storage
+Example configuration using the PostgreSQL database:

 .. code-block:: ini